hafdon/translation-an-corpan/target/chapter_01.md

 — Ah! said Aodh again while he put stress on himsef.  — That is one way to make sure that I wouldn't watch the soccer match on Saturday night.
 I would be incredibly angry if I missed a Man.
 U. game.
 U.

-— Tar éis an chluiche dheireanaigh, sin é an rud ba chóir dóibh a dhéanamh leis an mbainisteoir agus an lántosaí, arsa Pól agus é ag díriú a mhéire i dtreo na mionsamhlacha.
+— After the last game, that's what they should do with the manager and the full forward, said Paul, while pointing a finger towards the diorama.

-Rinne an bheirt acu gáire agus bhog siad ar aghaidh.
+The two of them laughed and they went forward.
 Bhí dea-aoibh ar an rang ar fad agus iad ag caitheamh an lae in Iarsmalann na Cathrach ag breathnú ar an taispeántas mór nua, «Ríocht Rúnda na Manatayach».

 [See translation notes at bottom. - Zach]